20enzo/20enzo.github.io/index.md

 * Honest
 * Womanizer

+## Iron mans quote

+Not only the characteristics of a character are important, but also the words they've said.

-> "You know, it's moments like these when I realize what a superhero I am."
+> You know, it's moments like these when I realize what a superhero I am.

-> “I am Iron Man.”
+> I am Iron Man.

-> "Genius, billionaire, playboy, philanthropist."
+> Genius, billionaire, playboy, philanthropist.

-> “We have a Hulk.”
+> We have a Hulk.

-> “If there’s one thing I’ve proven it’s that you can count on me to pleasure myself.”
+> If theres one thing Ive proven its that you can count on me to pleasure myself.

-> “Have you ever tried shawarma… I don’t know what it is, but I wanna try it.”
+> Have you ever tried shawarma… I dont know what it is, but I wanna try it.